-Brian Cahill, business development manager at the Nimbus Centre, talks to the Sunday Business Post’s technology magazine Connected.
+Brian Cahill, Innovation Coordinator at Nimbus Centre, talks to the Sunday Business Post’s technology magazine Connected.
 The May issue cover story is focused on start-ups.

 “It’s about building up relationships long term.
 From Nimbus’ perspective, the Internet of Things (IoT), particularly on the factory floor, is a big growth area.
 We are also working on technologies around water management.
 Areas like assisted living have a lot of potential.”
 Cahill is seeing this potential on the ground in Mallow, where the Litmus Smart Cities and Communities test-bed is located.
 Away from the main campus in Cork City, Cahill’s team has freedom to get creative.

 “We have a blank canvas.
 Not many people know about the Litmus Technology Trialling Centre, but we are using it to facilitate companies that are looking to trial innovative systems and services,” he said.